PROTECT ANCIENT FORESTS

 ‘The Voice of the Forest’

-This short film is a testament to the power of community, art, poetry and music to meet the most pressing issue of our time.
+Please view our short film — which is a testament to the power of community, art, poetry and music to meet the most pressing issue of our time.

-Indigenous leaders, influential congresspeople, renowned musicians, poets, artists, professors, writers, scientists and inspired citizens are uniting together to demand permanent protection of the last remaining old growth forests on U.S. public lands.
+Indigenous leaders, key members of Congress, renowned musicians, poets, artists, professors, writers, scientists and inspired citizens are uniting across the country to demand the permanent protection of our nation’s last remaining old-growth forests.

 We must end old growth logging once and for all … before it’s too late.